microsoft/live-share/docs/use/vscode.md

 That's it!
 The server on the port you specified will now be mapped to each guest's localhost on the same port (unless that port was already occupied)!

 If the port is already in use on the guest's machine, a different one is automatically selected.
-Fortunately, as a guest you can see a list of currently shared ports (by name if specified) in the Live Share Explorer view or custom tab in the VS Code activity bar, and looking under the shared servers list.
+Fortunately, as a guest, you can see a list of currently shared ports (by name if specified) in the Live Share Explorer view or custom tab in the VS Code activity bar, and look under the shared servers list.
 Selecting an entry opens that server in your browser.
 You can also right click and select the option to copy the link to the server to the clipboard.

 ![VS Code access local server](../media/vscode-access-shared-server-viewlet.png)<br />